smXplorer/AlliGator/docs/source/alligator-image-profile-window.rst

 .

 Notice the green and red rectangles and the thick green center line.
-The green (sometimes bizzarely deformed) rectangle is the one drawn by LabVIEW.
-The red rectangle is that overlayed by AlliGator to provide the actual ROI used in the analysis.
-To show it, check off the ``Overlay ROI Median`` checkbox in the **Settings:Source Image:Omage Cosmetics** window panel.
-The color of that overlayed rectangle (and the associated center line) is the set by the *Median ROI Color* box in the same Settings panel.
+The green (sometimes bizarrely deformed) rectangle is the one drawn by LabVIEW.
+The red rectangle is that overlaid by AlliGator to provide the actual ROI used in the analysis.
+To show it, check off the ``Overlay ROI Median`` checkbox in the **Settings:Source Image:Image Cosmetics** window panel.
+The color of that overlaid rectangle (and the associated center line) is the set by the *Median ROI Color* box in the same Settings panel.

 The  corresponding **Source Image Profile** window is shown below: